In search of necessary and sufficient conditions to solve parabolic Anderson model with rough noise: Some lemmas

 The H\"older-Young-Brascamp-Lieb type inequality has been studied and extended by various groups after the seminar work of Brascamp and Lieb \cite{BL1976}.
-We refer \cite[Appendix A]{ALNS2015} and the references therein to the readers on this interesting topic.
-Below we present the homogeneous and non-homogeneous H\"older-Young-Brascamp-Lieb inequalities that we are going to use in this work.
-Let $\cH$, $\cH_1$,\dots, $\cH_m$, be finite dimensional Hilbert spaces equipped with the corresponding Lebesgue measure $\mu(\cdot)$.
-For $j=1,\cdots,m$, let $f_j:\cH_j\to \RR_+$ be nonnegative satisfying $f_j\in L^{p_j}(\mu)$ for $p_1,\cdots,p_m\in [1,\infty)$ and let $l_j:\cH\to \cH_j$ be surjective linear transformations.
+We refer \cite[Appendix A]{ALNS2015}, \cite{Lehec2014} and the references therein to the readers on this interesting topic.
+Below, we present the homogeneous and non-homogeneous H\"older-Young-Brascamp-Lieb inequalities that we are going to use in this work. { Let $\cH=\RR^n$, $\cH_1=\RR^{n_1}$,\dots, $\cH_m=\RR^{n_m}$ be finite dimensional Euclidean spaces equipped with the corresponding Lebesgue measure $\mu(\cdot)$.} We remark that $\cH$, $\cH_1$,\dots, $\cH_m$ can be Hilbert space in general (e.g., \cite{BCCT2008}).
+For $j=1,\cdots,m$, let $f_j:\cH_j\to \RR_+$ be nonnegative function satisfying $f_j\in L^{p_j}(\mu)$ for $p_1,\cdots,p_m\in [1,\infty)$ and let $l_j:\cH\to \cH_j$ be surjective linear transformations.